canonical/discourse-k8s-operator/docs/index.md

-# Charmed Discourse K8s Documentation
+# Charmed Discourse k8s documentation

 This charm simplifies initial deployment and "day N" operations of Discourse on Kubernetes, such as scaling the number of instances, integration with SSO,